fmhossai/fmhossai/README.md

 # Hi there 👋

-My name is Faisal Hossain and I am a Third Year Software Engineering Student at University of Calgary.
+My name is Faisal and I am a Software Engineering Graduate at University of Calgary.
 Thank you for coming to my GitHub page!
 I like to create small and big programming projects to make life a bit easier.

 ## Languages I am familar with:
 HTML, CSS, JavaScript <br/>